 That being said, the typical behavior for truly bad acting pirate-patrons is short-lived (they pledge only long enough to scrape and upload the works elsewhere) and likely disengaged from your chats and forums.

-We’ve seen some success leaning on a patron community to weed out the bad actors, but this approach is rife with false positives, which ends up in more of a Salem Witch Trials situation than we like to see on Patreon.
+We’ve found some success leaning on a patron community to weed out the bad actors, but this approach is rife with false positives, which ends up in more of a Salem Witch Trials situation than we like to find on Patreon.

-Whether a patron exhibits bad behaviors or not, the approach should be the same to all patrons for deterring piracy (see #4 above).
+Whether a patron exhibits bad behaviors or not, the approach should be the same to all patrons for deterring piracy (click on this link to find #4 above).

 2. If I’m a creator not based in the US, how can I bolster my copyright claim in the American court of law so I’m protected?